jazemzer/distributed-systems/docs/concepts/fallacies.md

 ## Transport cost is zero

 Transporting data over network has a price both in time and resources.
-Time because serialization and deserialization involve CPU time and cost because of the infrastructure needed for transport.
+Serializing and deserializing data for transport involves CPU time and network infrastructure involves atleast a maintenance cost.
 Therefore,

-* Choose format wisely based on cost
+* Choose the transport format wisely
-	* XML > JSON > ProtoBuf
+	* XML > JSON > ProtoBuf (in the order decreasing cost)

 ## Network is homogeneous